quangphuc789/hugo/content/post/enhance-security-jwt.md

 +++
-title = "Enhancement of data security for JWT" draft = false date = "2016-12-31T05:53:03+08:00" tags = ["security", "jwt"] categories = ["Software Engineering"]
+title = "Enhancement of data security for JSON Web Token (JWT)" draft = false date = "2016-12-31T05:53:03+08:00" tags = ["security", "jwt"] categories = ["Software Engineering"]

 +++

-# Enhancement of data security for JSON Web Token (JWT)

 Given the nature of HTTP is stateless, full fetch web application would normally implement a session mechanism that allows the consistency and security of user activities.
 These information will be stored inside backend database and browser cookies.
 For a lightweight Rest API server, JWT provides a standard way to communicate between endpoints, everything you need is an encoded string of a few JSON objects.
 JWT can perform some certain tasks:
  * Encode data in URL friendly format